steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 div.post-content > img:first-child { display:none; }
 </style>

 As of macOS 10.15.4, text input in Mac Catalyst apps sometimes crashes.
-I've noticed this a lot in [Twitter for Mac](https://apps.apple.com/us/app/twitter/id1482454543?mt=12), however we also seen crash reports for [PDF Viewer for Mac](https://pdfviewer.io).
-My hope was that Apple would fix this in 10.15.5, but now the release is out and things are still crashing, so let's fix this ourselves:
+I've noticed this a lot in [Twitter for Mac](https://apps.apple.com/us/app/twitter/id1482454543?mt=12), however, we also saw crash reports for [PDF Viewer for Mac](https://pdfviewer.io).
+My hope was Apple would fix this in 10.15.5, but now the release is out and things are still crashing, so let's fix this ourselves.

 ## A Typical Crash